Amy Gutman

+Amy Gutman (born November 5, 1960) is an American novelist, journalist, and lawyer.

+Biography

-Amy Gutman (born November 5, 1960) is an American novelist.
-Born in Ann Arbor, Michigan, she graduated from Harvard College magna cum laude, and thereafter became a journalist, working at the Wilson Quarterly in Washington, D.C., and The Tennessean in Nashville, Tennessee.
-She then worked in several positions for newspapers in Mississippi before co-founding the Mississippi Teacher Corps.
-She then attended Harvard Law School, graduating in 1993 and working for the firms Cravath, Swaine & Moore and Parcher, Hayes & Snyder in New York City.
-In 2001, she published her first novel, Equivocal Death. her second, The Anniversary, was published in 2003.
-She currently works in alumni relations for Harvard Law School.
+Gutman was born in Ann Arbor, Michigan, she graduated from Harvard College magna cum laude, and became a journalist, working at the Wilson Quarterly in Washington, D.C., and The Tennessean in Nashville.
+She worked for newspapers in Mississippi before co-founding the Mississippi Teacher Corps.

+Gutman graduated from Harvard Law School in 1993, and worked for the firms Cravath, Swaine & Moore and Parcher, Hayes & Snyder in New York City.
+In 2001, she published her first novel, Equivocal Death.
+Her second, The Anniversary, was published in 2003.

+She worked in alumni relations for Harvard Law School and as communications advisor at Wellesley College.
+She contributed essays and book reviews to The New York Times, The Chicago Tribune, and other newspapers, was senior facilitator at The Op-Ed Project, and wrote a blog, Plan B Nation.